uptake/pkgnet-gallery/README.md

     )
 ```

-OPTIONAL: If you have the knitr, htmltools, and glue packages installed, you should be able to test that everything runs through correctly by hitting "Knit" if you're using RStudio.
+OPTIONAL: If you have the knitr and glue packages installed, you should be able to test that everything runs through correctly by hitting "Knit" if you're using RStudio.

 #### 4. Submit!
 [Submit a pull request](https://help.github.com/en/articles/creating-a-pull-request)!